-Lab visit.
+3.7 Lab visit.

 One week, instead of doing experiments, you will visit physics and applied science research labs, and maybe even talk with a theorist or two.
-You'll write up a summary of your visit.
+You will write up a summary of your visit.

-Textbook.
+4 Textbook.

 There is no required text for this class.
 However, as supplements I suggest: